- Have the people in the images in this site signed a Release of Image document?

 - As images cannot be accessed without first purchasing them, we do not issue documentation of this sort.
 It is understood as part of the purchase transaction.

 - Can an image be obtained for exclusive use?

 - No. The HAEA Image Repository is a service that the US HAEA has developed as part of its overall mission to support Research, Advocacy, Compassion and Empowerment.
 To provide an exclusive right to use an image would significantly limit the intended contribution of the individual that provided the image and of the US HAEA in reaching its stated goals.

 - Do all images on the site depict actual patients with HAE?

 - All images on this site are donated by HAE patients.
 Most of the patients have been diagnosed by their physician as having HAE.
 We have made a notation by the images of patients in whom a confirming diagnosis has not yet been received.

 - What is the preferred statement of recognition of the source of the images we purchase from the US HAEA Image Repository?

 - Please include the following statement proximal to any image that you have acquired from this website: Image obtained from www.haeimages.com

-For any additional issues or questions not addressed on this page, please contact the CE Symmetry team at firstname.lastname@example.org
+For any additional issues or questions not addressed on this page, please e-mail firstname.lastname@example.org